Smattr/rumur/doc/introduction.rst

 When first encountering this family of techniques they may seem like magic, and some of the more advanced formal verification approaches are indeed complex to understand.
-However, Rumur is a particular type of formal verification tool called a "model checker" whose operation is actually quite simple, as we shall see.
+However, Rumur is a particular type of formal verification tool called a “model checker” whose operation is actually quite simple, as we shall see.

 Model Checking